PixarAnimationStudios/ruby-jss/README-2.0.0.md

 The last point is very important.
 Right now, in order to be able to manipulate the scope of any scopable object, the account with which you're accessing the API must have at least 'read' permission on all the different kinds of objects that _might_ be in the scope: computers, computer groups, buildings, departments, network segments, and so on.
 Removing or limiting the validation-based interdependency will make it easier to limit the access needed for API service accounts, and thereby increase overall security.

 ### .fetch :random
-<a id="markdown-fetch-%3Arandom" name="fetch-%3Arandom"></a>

 You can still fetch random objects from a collection, but use `.fetch random: true`.
 The older `.fetch :random` is deprecated and will be removed.

 ## Documentation
-<a id="markdown-documentation" name="documentation"></a>

 The YARD documentation for v2.0.0 is available before release in the [github.io site for ruby-jss](http://pixaranimationstudios.github.io/ruby-jss/docs/v2.x/index.html).

-All the documentation for ruby-jss is in need of updating, from the top-level README to the auto-generated YARD docs.
-If you have questions that aren't answered there, please reach out (see Contact, below)
+All the documentation for ruby-jss is in serious need of updating, from the top-level README to the auto-generated YARD docs.
+Forgive us while we slowly get it up to snuff.
+If you have questions that aren't answered there, please reach out (see [Contact](#contact), below)

 ## How to install for testing
-<a id="markdown-how-to-install-for-testing" name="how-to-install-for-testing"></a>

 `gem install ruby-jss --version 2.0.0xy`